openstack-archive/clouddocs-maven-plugin/README.rst

 clouddocs-maven-plugin 1.6.0 (November 10, 2012)
 ============================================================

-NOTE: Still working on these release notes...not all new features are listed yet.

 -  Automatically handle images:

    -  Detects if images are missing from a document and fail if an